thanh-abaii/googletts/README.md

-# Google Text-to-Speech Converter
+# Google Text-to-Speech Converter v1.2

 A Python script that converts text to speech using Google's Gemini API.
 This tool reads text from an input file, sends it to the Gemini API for TTS conversion, and saves the resulting audio as a WAV file.

+Enhanced with intelligent text chunking for large files and seamless audio merging capabilities.

 ## Features

 - Converts text from a file to speech using Google's Gemini API
+- **Smart Text Chunking**: Automatically splits large texts at natural boundaries (sentences, clauses, words)
+- **Seamless Audio Merging**: Combines multiple audio chunks with configurable pauses
+- **Intelligent Splitting**: Preserves sentence structure and avoids cutting words mid-way
-- Supports configurable voice selection
+- Supports configurable voice selection with expanded Vietnamese and English voices
 - Automatically converts audio to WAV format if needed
 - Provides progress indication during audio generation
 - Includes comprehensive error handling and logging
 - Generates timestamped output files
+- Configurable chunk size (default: 4000 characters) and pause duration

 ## Requirements